amarantha-k/cbas/_drafts/primer-beer.md

         "brewery_id": "southern_tier_brewing_co"
     } ]

-CBAS has multiple evaluation strategies available for processing grouped aggregate queries.
+Analytics has multiple evaluation strategies available for processing grouped aggregate queries.
 For grouped aggregation, the system knows how to employ both sort-based and hash-based aggregation methods, with sort-based methods being used by default and a hint being available to suggest that a different approach (hashing) be used in processing a particular SQL++ query.